Close

 For reliable information on feline nutrition, PetHealthMD offers helpful resources to guide pet owners in making informed choices about their cat’s diet.

 Preparing chicken for your cat is simple.
 Start with boneless, skinless chicken breast, cook it thoroughly until there’s no pink left, and let it cool completely before serving.
-Make sure to keep it plain and unseasoned—no salt, pepper, oils, or spices, as these can upset your cat’s stomach.
+Keep it plain and unseasoned—no salt, pepper, oils, or spices.

-If it’s their first time trying chicken, start with a tiny taste, about the size of a pea, and watch for any signs of digestive sensitivity.
+If it’s their first time trying chicken, start with a tiny taste and watch for any signs of digestive sensitivity.
 For variety, cooked turkey can also be a safe and healthy protein option.
-Like chicken, it should be plain, boneless, and fully cooked before offering it to your cat in small portions.

-Salmon is a flavorful and nutritious treat that can add variety to your cat’s diet while supporting their skin, coat, and overall health.
-Packed with omega-3 fatty acids, this delicious fish can help keep your cat’s fur soft and shiny while promoting heart and joint health.
-When prepared correctly, salmon makes a safe and enjoyable addition to mealtime.
+Salmon is a flavorful and nutritious treat that supports your cat’s skin, coat, and overall health.
+Packed with omega-3 fatty acids, it helps keep your cat’s fur soft and shiny while promoting heart and joint health.

-Tuna is another fish cats love, but it should be offered in moderation.
-While it provides similar benefits to salmon, tuna can be higher in mercury, so it’s best to limit portions and choose cooked, unseasoned tuna instead of canned varieties packed in oil or brine.
+Tuna is another fish cats love, but it should be offered in moderation due to its higher mercury content.
+Always choose cooked, unseasoned tuna instead of canned varieties packed in oil or brine.

-• Remove all bones and skin before cooking to prevent choking hazards and digestive issues.
+• Remove all bones and skin before cooking.

-• Steam or bake small portions without oil, salt, or seasoning to preserve its natural nutrients.
+• Steam or bake without oil, salt, or seasoning.

-• Break into small, ½-inch pieces and let it cool to room temperature before serving.
+• Break into small pieces and let cool before serving.

-• Limit portions to 1-2 small pieces once or twice a week to keep it as a special treat alongside regular meals.
+• Limit portions to 1–2 small pieces once or twice a week.

 cucumbers-greens-and-other-vegetables